SLACO welcomes student volunteers and practicum students who want real-world practical experience in any of these fields:

 St. Louis Association of Community Organizations

-More About Us: SLACO (St. Louis Association of Community Organizations) is a 36-year-old organization serving the neighborhoods of the St. Louis metropolitan area.
+More About Us: SLACO (St. Louis Association of Community Organizations) is a 40-year-old organization serving the neighborhoods of the St. Louis metropolitan area.
 Our members are neighborhood associations, and we act in coalition to produce high quality educational and networking events focused on the particular challenges and opportunities within St. Louis neighborhoods.
 We are in an exhilarating resurgent mode after a lull during the recession.
-Recently, membership has climbed from six neighborhood associations to 25 neighborhoods.
+Membership is now 36 neighborhoods.

-Our signature event is an annual regional neighborhood conference, which has been held in late fall for the past few years.
-Attendance at the 2014 conference climbed 63 percent, totaling more than 250.
+Our signature event is an annual regional neighborhood conference.
 Throughout the year, we sponsor open forums when a topic is of interest to many neighborhoods, and we also hold members-only neighborhood roundtables that feature a resource person or brainstorming sessions around problems facing the members.
 Helping to plan and execute these events would give students important insights into neighborhood dynamics, experience in event organizing, and a rich network of acquaintances among employers and useful contacts.

 We recently completed our strategic plan for the next three years, which calls for the selection of one major issue for joint advocacy.
-Students and young professionals can contribute to our organization’s after-school program, adult programs, such as a job hunters club or by helping us increase our social media presence.
+Students and young professionals can contribute to our organization’s after-school program or by helping us increase our social media presence.
 SLACO also needs support in the areas of fund raising, grant writing, neighborhood organizing, and issue research.
-In addition we have membership drives for several supporter groups: Individual Supporters, Business Supporters, Nonprofit Supporters, and Congregational Supporters.
+In addition, we have membership drives for several supporter groups: Individual Supporters, Business Supporters, Nonprofit Supporters, and Congregational Supporters.
 Another challenge that students might enjoy is building the resources section of this website into a more robust resource for St. Louis neighborhoods.

 St. Louis neighborhoods are not lacking in material.
 What is missing is staff time to exploit these opportunities to help our region grow together.
 Lastly, SLACO works regularly with both adults and children in the West End neighborhood.
 Students could invent and run new programs.